NEET/JEE Coaching Scholarship

 Answer:

-A food chain constitute of different trophic levels.
+A food chain consists of different trophic levels.

-Here, grass is a producer, goat is primary consumer and human is secondary consumer.
+Here, the grass is a producer, the goat is the primary consumer and the human is the secondary consumer.

 Q. 3.
 Which of the following are environment-friendly practices?